outbrain/ob-kb-funnel/README.md

 Once installed, you'll see an additional type of visualization, named "Funnel View".
 The funnel can be constructed from two types of aggregations: 'By Buckets' and 'By Metrics'

 * 'By Buckets' - Every slice in the funnel is a bucket.
-You should define 1 metric and 1 bucket Aggregation is created from the buckets of the aggregation or from metrics.
+You should define 1 metric and 1 bucket Aggregation.
 ![example image](https://raw.githubusercontent.com/outbrain/ob-kb-funnel/master/docs/funnel-buckets.png)

 * 'By Metrics' - Every slice in the funnel is a different metric.
 You should define several metrics, without bucket aggregations.